dangowrt/tracertools/README.md

 * `parsereply` converts a captured reply package to various useful output formats.

-* `fuzzreply [bit-to-flip]` sends a captured reply package, optionally flips a bit and tries to recalculate the CRC.

-The tools currently use the CRC-16 implementation I copy-pasted from libmodbus...
-This is obviously not entirely correct, so the right CRC calculation details need to be found.

-You can help by trying to fix crc16.h (and maybe reqdata.c to change offsets and/or length of the CRC calculation input).
-As currently the CRC calculation does not lead to the intended (sniffed) results, changing and compiling these tools can allow users without access to the hardware to have a guess ;)

 To query the status of your controller and output the result you can use socat and stty from coreutils to set the baudrate.